Finding a Lost Device

 To activate Android™ Device Manager

-- If you are sharing a device with multiple users, make sure that you are logged in as the owner.
+- If you are sharing a device with multiple users, be sure you are logged in as the owner.

-- Make sure that you have an active data connection and that location services are enabled.
+- Be sure you have an active data connection and location services are enabled.

 - From your Home screen, tap .